apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

     iniConfig:
       sectionName: mysqld

   #2.
-Specify the dynamic parameter reloading method for MySQL, using `reload-script` to execute SQL statements
+Specify the dynamic parameter configuration method for MySQL, using `reload-script` to execute SQL statements
   reloadOptions:
     tplScriptTrigger:
       sync: true
-      # Specify which script file to use for updates
+      # Specify which script file to use for configuration
       scriptConfigMapRef: oracle-mysql-reload-script
       namespace: {{ .Release.Namespace }}